justinmorales1/basic-website/README.md

 not including it with gitignore.
 You will need to get your own api key in order to use the sign in and sign out feature.

-RETRIEVE MEMBER FORMS - I am not actually calling a backend service to retrieved stored forms.
-Instead I have an action create with some commneted out https requests that also returns the stored data which is an array of objects.
-That action creator gets called in the review forms when the component mounds.
-The data is then retireved from the store to map it out on the screen.
+RETRIEVE MEMBER FORMS - I am using express and mongoDb for backend data on review forms.
+You can use the ExpressAndMongo repository for the same data.
+You will just need to create your own mongo credentials for the authentication.

 ## Available Scripts